Television X

-Television X (TVX) is a series of adult pay-per-view television channels in the United Kingdom owned by MG Global Entertainment (Europe) Limited.
+Television X (TVX) is a series of adult pay-per-view television channels in the United Kingdom owned by Aylo Global Entertainment (Europe) Limited.
 Until 2020, it was owned by Portland TV which was a subsidiary of Richard Desmond's publishing company Northern & Shell until 2016.
 All of the programmes on the main Television X channel are filmed and produced in the United Kingdom.
+Like most other adult and specialist satellite channels, you need a special viewing card to decrypt the signal, unlike the normal sky viewing card (which is normally left in the decoder at all times), the cards for adult channels are designed to be removed and stored in the subscribers wallet when not in use, and often have no logo or company name on them, only the account number and the phone number for customer support.

 It was also known as Television X – The Fantasy Channel for a long time, although it has since dropped that name.
-It was originally to be called TVX until Desmond was advised that that name was already in use so 'The Fantasy Channel' was added.
+It was originally to be called TVX until Desmond was advised that that name was already in use so "The Fantasy Channel" was added.
 Television X is also known by the abbreviation TVX.

 History

-Television X started broadcasting under its original name – The Fantasy Channel, in June 1995.
-The two original hosts were Charmaine Sinclair and Samantha Jessup (with Debbie Corrigan and Kirsten Imrie) making occasional appearances.
-Much of the original programming Superdick, Shagnasty and Mutley, David Dickie's World of Sport etc. was developed by Deric Botham, then editor of Penthouse magazine.
+Television X started broadcasting under its original name – The Fantasy Channel on 2 June 1995.
+The two original hosts were Charmaine Sinclair and Samantha Jessup, with Debbie Corrigan and Kirsten Imrie making occasional appearances.
+Much of the original programming: Superdick, Shagnasty and Mutley, David Dickie's World of Sport etc. was developed by Deric Botham, then editor of Penthouse magazine.
 The station garnered international publicity when it brought the former American prostitute Estella Marie Thompson, also known as Divine Brown, over for a launch at BAFTA's headquarters in Piccadilly.
 On Friday nights, DJ Chris Rogers (aka Caesar the Geezer) presented a live two-hour show with sports agent Eric Hall.

 The channel broadcasts from 10.00 pm until 5.30 am.
 Its programmes are around 30 minutes in duration and include titles such as John Cherry: Soccer Stud, Council Estate Skanks, Charlie Britton Exposed (in which Charlie is played by Ben Dover), Diamond Geezers and Lara's Anal Adventures.
 The majority of programmes are heterosexual although some, such as All Girl Initiation, feature lesbianism and some, such as Ladyboy Training, cover transexualism.
 Some of the channel's programmes are pornographic spoofs on popular mainstream British television shows.

+On 23 July 2008, Ofcom fined Portland TV £25,000 for broadcasting a R18-rated pornographic movie on the station in June 2007, with Ofcom rules not allowing R18-rated content to be broadcast on any television station.